 We recently went through a period when Caroline was acting out a lot.
-I had been sick for a few weeks and was feeling awful.
+I had been physically unwell for a few weeks and was feeling awful.
 My mom was staying with us for the week to help out.
 Nothing was “normal” around here.
 Every mealtime became a battleground.
 Caroline would come completely unglued if her chair wasn’t in the exact right spot at the table or if we weren’t sitting exactly where she thought we should be.
-I was already feeling terrible and this happening at almost every meal every day was adding significantly to my stress.
+I was already feeling terrible and this happening at almost every meal, every day was adding significantly to my stress.

 Some people would say that Caroline needed a spanking.
 She needed to be whipped into submission.
 She needed to put a smile on that little face, say “Yes, Ma’am” and sit wherever we deemed fit.
 Some would go so far as to put her where she doesn’t want to be just to prove that we’re in charge and she has to obey us immediately.

 (Can I just say that even typing those words makes me sick to my stomach?)

 Looking for What My Child is Trying to Tell Me

 Thank God, literally and truly, that we were not inclined to handle it that way.
 Whether it was the Holy Spirit or my mothering instinct or my better judgment, I don’t know.
 But I knew deep down inside that she wasn’t being naughty.
 She wasn’t defying us.
 She was acting out because her world was turned upside down.
 The normalcy she expects in life was not there.
 Her mother was not available to take care of her in normal ways.